ghlrobin/articles/guides/obsidian-hugo/Index.md

 ---
-title: "Seamless Workflow - Obsidian and Hugo"
+title: "Seamless workflow - Obsidian, Github, Hugo, Cloudflare Pages"
-date: "2025-10-13"
+date: "2025-10-15"
 draft: true
-tags: [obsidian, hugo, blogging]
+tags: [obsidian, github, hugo, cloudflare-pages, blogging]
 ---

+## Start of the journey

-I wanted a minimalistic setup that requires no repetitive workflow or alt-tab'ing between apps to write articles (or notes) and publish them to my blog.
-After a few hours of frantic Google searches and troubleshooting, I was able to succeed.
+I will be honest.
+Once I made up my mind to start a blog, I was addicted to setting up the ultimate blogging setup.
+I had to make decisions on and learn about so many things.
+What tool should I use to blog?
+What website theme should I use?
+How should I publish my site?
+How should I name my custom domain?
+On top of that, I had my wants.
+I wanted a minimalistic setup that requires no repetitive workflow or alt-tab'ing between apps to write articles and publish them to my blog.
+After a few days of frantic Google searching, forum scrounging, blogging workflow developing  and troubleshooting, I am finally done.
+All my requirements for my ultimate blogging setup are met.

+Before I go on to describe my setup and how I implemented it, I should let you know first

+### SSG vs. CMS vs. Blogging Platform

+The first decision I had to make was how I was going to create the website.

 My current workflow from writing to publishing (all inside Obsidian):
 1. Write a markdown file in a specific git subfolder `my-website` in Obsidian Vault that I use for my blog.
 (Generate a template with Hugo-friendly front matter with the `Template` plugin)